The Value of Design

 2 min read

-And almost never begins when you think it should.
+And it almost never begins when we think it should.

 ² Donald A. Norman, The Design of Everyday Things.
 New York: Basic Books, 1988.